wherculano/wherculano/README.md

 ### About me
 <p>
-    More than 3 years studying Python language and 1 year working as a Python Developer (Jan/2022).
+    More than 4 years studying Python language and 2 years working as a Python Developer (Mar/2023).
 <p>
     I have a degree in Information Systems (2010/2013), but I have worked for over 7 years as a Financial Analyst.
     I took a lot of Python Courses: Back End with Django, DRF and Flask, Machine Learn and Data Science with Numpy, Scikit-Learn and Pandas, Games with PyGame and Scraping with Selenium, Requests and BeautifulSoup.